 1. POLICY STATEMENT

-This policy has been developed to ensure that all staff in The Procurement Academy are working together to safeguard and promote the welfare of young people.
+This policy has been developed to ensure that all staff in The Procurement Academy are working together to safeguard and promote the welfare of children and young people.

 This policy describes the management systems and arrangements in place to create and maintain a safe learning environment for all our candidates and staff.
 It identifies actions that should be taken to redress any concerns about child safety and welfare including protecting candidates and staff from extremist views, vocal or active, which are opposed to fundamental British values.
 All opinions or behaviours which are contrary to these fundamental values and the ethos of the organisation will be vigorously challenged.

 The Managing Director or, in their absence, the authorised members of senior staff Philip Chippindale, Reg Dyson), have the ultimate responsibility for safeguarding and promoting the welfare of children and young people.

 Safeguarding and promoting the welfare of children and young people goes beyond implementing basic child protection procedures.
 It is an integral part of all activities, functions, culture and ethos of The Procurement Academy.

 In accordance with guidance set out in 'Working together to Safeguard Children - March 2015', 'Keeping Children Safe in Education - September 2016' and 'The Prevent Duty', The Procurement Academy will work in partnership with other organisations where appropriate to identify any concerns about child welfare and take action to address them.

 The Procurement Academy aims to create and maintain a safe learning environment where all candidates and adults feel safe, secure and valued and know they will be listened to and taken seriously.